 Intelligent, Mischievous, Lively, Cautious and Playful

-These doggies were bred in Yorkshire in the 1800's and are thought to have been created by crossing old English Terriers with Bull Terriers!
-They were highly prized as fantastic hunters around this time and were able to indicate when foxes had gone to ground as well!
+These dogs were bred in Yorkshire in the 1800's and are thought to have been created by crossing old English Terriers with Bull Terriers!
+They were highly prized as fantastic hunters around this time and were able to indicate when foxes had gone to ground.

-Unfortunately they are now a fairly vulnerable breed and although well-known across the UK and other parts of the world as well, the number of puppies born is very low.
-However, they do make lovely pets!
+Unfortunately, they are now a fairly vulnerable breed and although well-known across the UK and other parts of the world, the number of puppies born is very low.

-Fun Facts: It's thought that Charles Darwin owned one of these doggies!
+Fun Facts: It's thought that Charles Darwin owned one of these dogs!

 |Kennel Club Group||Terrier|

 |Lifespan||13 - 14 Years|

 |Height (at the withers)||Males 36cm - 41cm, Females 33cm - 38cm|

 |Weight||Males 7kg - 9kg, Females 6kg - 8kg|

 |Coat||Flat, Straight, Thick and Hard to the Touch|

 |Colour||Black & White, Tan & White, Tricolour, White, White & Black, White & Tan|